koduki/ssw/README.md

 SSW is simple shell wrapper.
 This wrapper give some generally functions your shell script.

-* command line paramater check.
+* check command line paramaters.
-* override variable.
+* override variable by option.
-* help option.
+* make help option by comment annotation.

 ## HowTo